 Good habits are like that; you just do them automatically and painlessly, and eventually they pay off.
 There's no cost to a quick look-over of the Airstream and truck and it only takes a moment.
 For that small investment you might catch something that could really cost you later, like a blown tire or a dragging belly pan.
 Why doesn't everyone do it?

-I describe this procedure in my book "The (Nearly) Complete Guide to Airstream Maintenance" on pages 27-28.
-If you've got a copy, maybe take a moment to re-read that section and commit to yourself that from now on you'll always take a minute whenever you stop, to check on things that might need attention.
+I describe this procedure in my book "The (Nearly) Complete Guide to Airstream Maintenance, 2nd edition" on pages 27-28.
+If you've got a copy, take a moment to re-read that section and commit to yourself that from now on you'll always take a minute whenever you stop, to check on things that might need attention.

-You should also teach your co-pilot about things to look for.
+I recommend you teach your co-pilot about things to look for in this inspection.
 I took a moment to talk to Tothie about it, and walked her though my process.
 Now we've got four eyes on the job.